Token Compensation Accounting: IFRS 2 or IAS 19? The Standard-Selection Fork (2026)

 Sources

-- IFRS 2 Share-based Payment — scope: entity's own equity instruments (or cash based on their price); equity-settled measured at grant-date fair value, not remeasured; cash-settled remeasured at each reporting date
+- IFRS — IFRS 2 Share-based Payment: scope covers the entity's own equity instruments (or cash based on their price); equity-settled awards are measured at grant-date fair value and not remeasured, cash-settled awards are remeasured at each reporting date.

-- IAS 19 Employee Benefits — non-cash employee benefit treatment where the token is not the entity's equity instrument (recognised as service is rendered)
+- IFRS — IAS 19 Employee Benefits: non-cash employee benefit treatment where the token is not the entity's equity instrument, recognised as the service is rendered.

-- No dedicated crypto-compensation standard under IFRS/US GAAP; a cryptocurrency standard remains under deliberation — scope determination by arrangement substance
+- There is no dedicated crypto-compensation standard under IFRS or US GAAP; a cryptocurrency standard remains under deliberation, so the scope determination is made by the substance of the arrangement.

 Staking Rewards Accounting: Income at Receipt, Then a New Basis (2026)